Keto Peach Cobbler

 How Do You Store Leftover Cobbler?

-Leftovers of this easy healthy peach cobbler need to be covered tightly and placed in the refrigerator.
+Leftovers of this cobbler need to be covered tightly with plastic wrap, or transferred to an airtight container, and placed in the refrigerator.
 This keto cobbler shouldn’t be kept at room temperature, or it will go bad pretty quickly.
 In the fridge, it will last 4-5 days without any problems.
 In general, I refrigerate all of my keto desserts so they last longer.

 Ice Cream Suggestions